0xlax/0xlax.github.io/content/posts/interchain-liquid-staking-with-ibc-cosmos.md

 Consisting on a Host and Contorller chain, the Controller chaon is able to register an account on Host chain by way of opening a dedicated IBC channel between the two chains.Interhcina assets staking protocols like quicksliver or interhcina asset AMM liek Osmosis increase the efficiency of delegating tokens on behalf users in turn minting  a tokenized representation of users's dekegations.

-An interrchain staking for each chain will generate and control a deposit amount and number of delegation buckets by way of the interchain Accoubts IBC module
+An interrchain staking for each chain will generate and control a deposit amount and number of delegation buckets by way of the interchain Accounts IBC module

-THis lets you deposit so as to recieve the transfer if tokenized delegation shares.
+This lets you deposit so as to recieve the transfer if tokenized delegation shares.
 Upon receipt of transfer into the deposit accounts, the corresponding address on the interchain staking chain will be credit with the appropriate asset of the value of the transferred delegation shares.

 Given that validators are free to choose their own commission rates, a delegation to validator A does not provide the same rewards over period T as an equal delegation to validator B. In